 Those interested in investigating “things” will generally have a Holland/ RIASEC code of IR (Investigative-Realistic).
 They may study mathematics, the physical sciences, technology, engineering, computer science, etc. Those with more “life” or people-oriented investigative interests will have a Holland/ RIASEC code of IS, IA (or ISA, IAS).
 They may shy away from the hard sciences (e.g., physics, chemistry, etc.) in favor of life (e.g., biology), health, or social sciences (history, economics, psychology, sociology, geography, anthropology, political science, etc.).
 Those with IA interests are often intrigued by psychological or sociocultural issues and commonly study the social sciences, philosophy, critical theory, theology, or take up non-fiction writing.

 To some extent, Investigatives also tend to prefer Myers-Briggs Intuition over Sensing.
 NTJ types are often better suited for formal academic or scientific work than NTP types are.
 This can be understood according to the differences between Extraverted Thinking (Te) and Introverted Thinking (Ti).
 NTP types often prefer more independent and less formal modes of investigation (see this INTP careers page for examples).
-They are generally better suited to function as critics of science than they are as professional scientists.
+They are generally better suited to function as critics or science writers than professional scientists.
 As we’ve seen, Ti can also be associated with Realistic interests, since it seems to involve more fluid than crystallized intelligence.